chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_kitchen_lab_apply_policy.rst

 * Problem: We have not applied our policy to the test environment.
-* Success Criteria: The default apache recipe will be applied in the test environment
+* Success criteria: The default ``apache`` recipe will be applied in the test environment